- Power and Control Wheels

 Using friends or family and the small number or open and affirming community spaces to monitor a survivor and gather information, or to ostracize or threaten to ostracize the survivor.
 Please note: safety planning cannot reply on the survivor never being in a community space with the batterer.
-Our communities are too small for this.
+Communities are too small for this.
 We must do harm reduction planning or the survivors may “drop out” of the community to avoid the batterer and risk further isolation.

 Leveraging Institutional Violence / Isolation